 Please contact the College for more details.

 |Validating Institution||Middlesex University|

 |Application Procedure||Application for this course is online, please click here for enrolment.|

 This programme was developed and is delivered and assessed by The Islamic College, awarded by and quality assured by Middlesex University.

 Due to the growing number of Muslims in the UK, as well as the growing interest towards Islamic law and its branches in Western countries in general, and in the UK in particular, the Islamic college in collaboration with Middlesex University is offering this program.
 The program is structured to meet the needs of those who are looking for employment in the field of law and require expertise in Islamic law and its related branches as well as those who seek to carry on their studies to the PhD level and to become future lecturers or practitioners in the field.

 The MA program in Islamic Law offers comprehensive coverage of subjects in Islamic Law as well as comparative studies.
 It is designed to provide students who are looking for a postgraduate degree in Islamic law to develop thorough knowledge and which offers various choices from a wide range of modules intended to widen knowledge of major areas in Islamic law, and to deepen understanding of particular topics, methods, and concepts.

 The program intends to develop:

-- An in-depth knowledge of specialist areas of Islamic Law
+- An in-depth knowledge of specialist areas of the Islamic Law

-- The application of proper methodological style to the study of Islam and Islamic Law
+- The use of appropriate methodological approach to the study of Islam

-- Developing and improving critical thinking, analytical and practical abilities in assembling well-reasoned arguments
+- Critical thinking, analytical and practical skills in constructing well-reasoned arguments

-- Productive intellectual interaction during lectures on subjects related to Islam and Muslim cultures and in particular in relation to the contemporary era
+- Constructive intellectual class interaction on issues related to Islam and Muslim societies and in particular in relation to today’s Islam

-- Skill in conducting research work and independent learning
+- Proficiency in conducting research work and independent study

-- Dedicated knowledge and expertise that could be used in different professions
+- Specialised knowledge and skills that could be used in different career pursuits